Master of Science in Business Analytics and AI (MSBA)

 MSBA 515.
-Preparing for MSBA Success.
+Preparing for MSBA and AI Success.
 1 Credit Hour.

 MSBA 610.
 Time Series Analysis and Optimization for Business Decisions.
 3 Credit Hours.